soilwise-he/SoilWise-documentation/tech/docs/technical_components/dashboard.md

 ### Integration opportunities
 The Manual data & metadata upload component will show its full potential when being in the SWR tightly connected to (1) [SWR Catalogue](publication.md#catalogue-server), (2) [metadata validation](data_processing.md#metadata-validation-etsats) and (3) [metadata scheme & structure](storage.md#metadata-scheme).

+- Requires authentication and autorisation

 ### Open issues
 The Manual data & metadata upload component shall be technologically aligned with the [SWR Catalogue](publication.md#catalogue-server) and [Automatic metadata harvesting component](ingestion.md#automatic-metadata-harvesting).
 Both considered software solutions, i.e. **GeoNetwork** and **pycsw** support the core desired functionality all these three SWR components.

 ## Data download & export (MU)

+A UI component could be made available as part of the catalogue application which facilitates access to subsets of data from a data download or API.
+A user selects the relevant featuretype/band, defines a spatial or attribute filter and selects an output format (or harmonised model).
+The component will process the data and notify the user when the result is available for download.

-- The FAIR principle endorses the use of persistent identification for the data download, which would result in a full download of the data/knowledge resource.
+- The FAIR principle endorses the use of persistent identification for data downloads.
-- An API to data enables partial/filtered results from a dataset, data download API's are available trough [**Mapserver**](publication.md#map-server) via WFS, WCS and OGCAPI-Features.
+- An API to data enables partial/filtered results from a dataset, data download API's are described as part of [API'S](../apis/apis-intro.md).
-- Novel formats such as GeoParquet, COG, GeoZarr allow range (subset) requests to a single endpoint, and could combine FAIR identification and subset-requests.